 Within eighteen months, and temporarily down to a duo of Fraser and Guthrie following Heggie’s departure, they were being lauded breathlessly by a music press desperate to articulate what it was they were hearing, and usually falling short of the mark or, in some cases, giving over to spasms of either euphoric hyperbole or plain rage.
 This was not always their fault.
 Cocteau Twins were reclusive—or at least seemed to be—and almost impossible to interview in a traditional sense.
 Being Scots, any expression of pride or entitlement would have been uncharacteristic anyway for Fraser and Guthrie.
 They were routinely asked what it was that made their music so special, what vision drove their songwriting, and they were never able to provide a very concise or satisfactory answer.
 Responses to such questions were not infrequently met with muffled non-sequitirs, uncomfortable laughs and Scottish expressions like, “I dinna ken.”
 They left fans, radio programmers, and the music press to try to make something of the mysterious album sleeves, enigmatic song titles, impenetrable lyrics—the whole of it—and sort it out for ourselves.
 (It was with Treasure, released in the fall of 1984, that the floodgates truly burst open.
 Melody Maker’s Steve Sutherland declared, in its wake, that “Surely this band is the Voice of God.”)

-They were, quite simply, greater than the sum of their parts, the music a sort of alchemical byproduct of their working style and complicated, even dysfunctional relationships.
-Their unique sound “flowed from the chemistry between us,” Elizabeth said, a flow that only increased and improved with the addition of Englishman Simon Raymonde, formerly of Drowning Craze, to the group in early 1984.
+They were arguably greater than the sum of their parts, the music a sort of alchemical byproduct of their working style and complicated, even dysfunctional relationships.
+Their unique sound “flowed from the chemistry between us,” Elizabeth said, a flow that only increased and improved with the addition of Englishman Simon Raymonde, formerly of Drowning Craze, to the group in late 1983.

 Guthrie added, many years later—in one of the few succinct and straightforward explanations of what it might have been Cocteau Twins were trying to do—that “the aim was to make music with punk’s energy but more finesse and beauty, and that shiny, Phil Spector sound.
 I was trying to make my guitar sound like I could play it, so I was influenced by guitarists who made beautiful noise, like The Pop Group or Rowland S. Howard.”